rupl/chrisruppel.com/_posts/travel/2015-10-27-pai-waterfall.md

 Luckily I was by a stairwell and very calmly made my way back up the 15m of rock.
 People saw us and one of them was a French nurse.
 He had loads of stuff in his pack.
 Smart guy, this one.
 He came over to check me out.

 I'd picked a nice rock to prop my leg up on to see how bad I was bleeding and luckily it was really not bad at all.
-The wound was pretty bad looking but all the things you check for (pain, blood) were actually in mhy favor.
+The wound was pretty bad looking but all the things you check for (pain, blood) were actually in my favor.

 The nurse came and put a rudimentary bandage on my leg with gauze and small band-aids.
 He gave me two pills for when my adrenaline wore off and said: _"Go to the hospital.
 NOW."_ — yeah I'm with you dude.